genomicsITER/benchmark-germline-variants-prioritizers/README.md

 ## New addition to the benchmarking: the case of <i>GEBRA™</i> (April 2026)

 This addition comes from a collaboration between 3billion, Inc. and this research group in the domain of rare Mendelian disease genomics and gene prioritization.
 Following the publication of our previous study [<a href="#Ref1">1</a>], where we evaluated prioritization algorithms using real datasets, 3billion, Inc. granted us access to their proprietary prioritization tool, <a href="https://3billion.io/gebra">GEBRA™</a>, to perform an independent benchmarking.
-After discussing the objectives and technical considerations, we agreed to include the tool to our benchmark, along with the rest of the 10 previously assessed tools.

-Our group was responsible for designing the benchmarking framework, performing the analyses, and interpreting the results.
-The company, 3billion, Inc. provided access to GEBRA™, continuous technical support, and guidance through its functions.

 ### Procedure
 GEBRA™ was accessed on March 10, 2026 for processing the complete dataset.
 Minimal required clinical and phenotypic information was provided in bulk using the default spreadsheet template.
 This step generated individual case accessions in the tool.
 Each corresponding VCF file (compressed, using GRCh37/hg19 reference and GATK caller) was manually uploaded and revised, directly proceeding with the analyses.
 The tool supports bulk VCF upload through AWS keys and prior permission of the company, although this function was not used to simplify the workflow and recreate plausible user experience in clinical fields, where few patients are processed but deeply investigated individually.